Stassi Schroeder & Kristen Doute Slammed For Appearing To Coordinate Apologies To Faith Stowers

 In a comment to Stassi’s post, her best friend and Vanderpump Rules co-star Katie Maloney-Schwartz praised her for owning up to her past mistakes.
 But others questioned if Stassi would have apologized on her own if she hadn’t been “caught,” with some noting that everyone is sorry when it hits their pocketbook.

-Other commenters blasted Stassi posting her apology at the same time as Kristen, and questioned if they hired the same PR person to craft their statements.
+Other commenters blasted Stassi for posting her apology at the same time as Kristen and questioned if they hired the same PR person to craft their statements.

 “You and Kristen posted almost the exact same response at the same time.
 Nice try,” one commenter noted.